danjgale/danjgale.github.io/_posts/2019-11-28-practical-searchlight.markdown

 We first need to decide on the estimator we use in our analysis. `Searchlight` uses support vector machines (SVM) by default, which is a solid choice because SVMs generally perform well with fMRI data.
 It's important to note that this default is an instance of [scikit-learn's `LinearSVC`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) estimator with `C=1` (as per the [user guide](https://nilearn.github.io/decoding/searchlight.html#classifier) and the [source code](https://github.com/nilearn/nilearn/blob/master/nilearn/decoding/searchlight.py#L31)). `LinearSVC` uses `LIBLINEAR` under the hood instead of the more well-known `LibSVM` that is used by [`SVC`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC).
 Although you can expect near identical results between both implementations, you'll want to report the implementation in your paper's methods section.

 `Searchlight` takes any scikit-learn estimator, so you are not limited to using SVMs.
-For instance, you can pass a logistic regresison model with L1 regularization into `Searchlight` like so:
+For instance, you can pass a logistic regression model with L1 regularization into `Searchlight` like so:

 ```python
 from sklearn.linear_model import LogisticRegression